DLR-AMR/t8code_JOSS/paper.md

 its interpretation regarding, for example, when and how to refine/coarsen is up to the application.

-![Visulization of a planetary mantle convection simulation (source: Institute of Planetary Research, DLR).
-Shown is the 2D slice of the temperatur profile.
+![Visualization of a planetary mantle convection simulation (source: Institute of Planetary Research, DLR).
+Shown is the 2D slice of the temperature profile.
 Left: original uniform data.
 The highlighting of the grid lines was omitted for visual clarity.
 Middle: adapted mesh with quad elements.
 Right: adapted mesh with triangle elements.
-The original data living on a uniform quad mesh was first transfered to a triangle mesh and adapted afterwards.
+The original data living on a uniform quad mesh was first transferred to a triangle mesh and adapted afterwards.
 This shows the versatility of t8code regarding to the choice of mesh elements. \label{fig:visploremesh}](pics/Gaia_original_vs_AMR.png)

 # Fundamental Concepts